 Yet many of the schools in the ‘Trojan horse’ debacle are 95-100 per cent Muslim.
 This is important, as religious conservatives may find it easier to control schools where there is no scrutiny from parents and governors outside a particular faith group.
 Children are not being prepared for life in a multicultural democracy if they do not mix with those from outside their own community.

 About a third of all schools in England have religious affiliations, mostly Roman Catholic or Church of England.
 There is a longstanding problem of religious segregation in education in all parts of the UK – especially Northern Ireland – which Labour also ignored.

 But the Free School and academy programme and the dismantling of local authority’s educational powers have put in place policies that will worsen this segregation.
 Where schools are outside local authority control, it is much harder to reverse or to ameliorate the effects segregation by merging schools or organising teaching and activities together.

 The events in Birmingham show that debate about religious segregation in education is long overdue.

 Jill Rutter is a contributing editor to Left Foot Forward and from 2001-2006 ran a PGCE course in citizenship education.
 She is writing a book about integration and social cohesion that will be published by Policy Press next yearLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.